funnel-io/requtests/README.md

 Returns a `requests.Response` object with either the return value of its `json()` method set to a python data structure or its `text` property set.

-### `parse_request`

-A test helper function taking a `requests.models.PreparedRequest` object wrapping it in a `ParsedRequest` object to make it easier to write assertions.

 ### `ParsedRequest`

-A test helper object wrapping a `ParsedRequest` object to make it easier to write assertions.
+A test helper object wrapping a `PreparedRequest` object to make it easier to write assertions.

 #### Example